 6.3.1 Solution for NPN provisioning by a network slice of a PLMN

 A mobile network operator (playing the role of NPN-SP) decides to provision a PNI-NPN for private use by an enterprise (playing the role of NPN-SC) in the form of a network slice of a PLMN.
 NPN-SP and NPN-OP are assumed to be same in this case for simplicity in understanding.

+Figure 6.3.1-1: Procedure for NPN provisioning by a network slice of a PLMN

-The main aspects of NPN provisioning by a network slice of a PLMN include:
+The main aspects of NPN provisioning by a network slice of a PLMN illustrated in Figure 6.3-1 include:

 The NPN-SC provides the NPN related SLA requirements to NPN-SP.
 These requirements specify NPN related SLS according to different vertical industry requirements (e.g. coverage requirement within a specific geographic area, downlink/uplink throughput requirements, latency requirement, etc.) together with other business related information (e.g. NPN lifetime, NPN slice charging / accounting, etc.).
+The work flow between NPN-SP and NPN-SC is out of scope of the present document.

-The NPN-SP maps these SLS requirements into ServiceProfile attributes (see TS 28.541 [7]) and sends it in “AllocateNSI” request to NSMS_P.
+The NPN-SP maps these SLS requirements into ServiceProfile attributes (see TS 28.541 [7]).

+The NPN-SP sends ServiceProfile in “AllocateNSI” request to NSMS_P.

 Then the NSMS_P follows the NSI allocation procedure as described in clause 7.2 in TS 28.531 (This implicitly follows sub-steps like deriving slice profile requirements for subnets from service profile, checking possibility of reusing existing or creating new slice, allocation of NSSI etc. as per procedure defined in TS 28.531 [8]).